CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

     ssh-keygen -t rsa -C "Your name"

-After running this command, verify that the .ssh folder was created and contains your private and public keys.
+After running this command, a folder named <em>.ssh</em> should exist and contain public and private key files.
-Your public key is stored in the following location.
+You can display the contents of the public key file with the <em>cat</em> command as follows.

-    ~/.ssh/id_rsa.pub
+    cat ~/.ssh/id_rsa.pub

 Your private key is stored in the following location.